-The Department of Medicine under the section of Pulmonary and Critical Care offers four ACGME-approved positions per year for its one-year clinical fellowship training program in Sleep Medicine.
-The Sleep Fellowship program at the University of Chicago, under the direction of Dr. Babak Mokhlesi, Professor of Medicine, draws upon the enormous resources and diversity of our University.
-We take pride in our multidisciplinary approach to Sleep Medicine with faculty members with expertise in pulmonary, neurology, pediatric pulmonology and pediatric neurology, endocrinology, pediatric and adult ear nose and throat surgery, and dentistry.
+The University of Chicago’s Department of Medicine, under the Section of Pulmonary and Critical Care, offers three ACGME-approved positions per year for its one-year clinical fellowship training program in Sleep Medicine.
+The Sleep Fellowship Program, under the direction of Dr. Alejandra Lastra, Assistant Professor of Medicine, draws upon the enormous resources and diversity of our University.
+We take pride in our multidisciplinary approach to Sleep Medicine with faculty members with expertise in pulmonary, neurology, pediatrics, endocrinology, cardiology, otolaryngology, plastic surgery and dentistry.

-The fellowship program offers unique clinical and research experiences in order to meet our goal of training the next generation of leaders in sleep medicine.
-The clinical training program meets the requirements of the American Board of Medical Specialties for the Sleep Medicine Board examination.
-The program also offers a fellowship track with Pediatric emphasis.
+The fellowship program offers unique clinical and research experiences to meet our goal of training the next generation of leaders in sleep medicine.
+The sleep training experience follows the guidelines established by ACGME.

 Brief History of Sleep Medicine at the University of Chicago